-In fiscal 2013, the hotline received one call, down from seven the previous year thanks to the ongoing efforts of all those concerned.
-The aim is to reduce the number to zero.
-The whistleblower was interviewed, details were investigated, and corrective measures were taken.
-The issue was resolved to the whistleblower's satisfaction.
-The company will continue to watch for any latent problems.
+In fiscal 2014, the hotline received six calls.
+The whistleblowers were interviewed, details were investigated, and corrective measures were taken.
+The issues were resolved with the whistleblowers' understanding.
+The company will continue to watch for any latent problems and strive to improve its corporate culture.

-To ensure thorough hotline awareness, Casio will strive to further increase employee understanding in fiscal 2014, with an intranet site dedicated to information on whistleblower protection.
+To ensure thorough hotline awareness, Casio will strive to further increase employee understanding in fiscal 2015, with an intranet site dedicated to information on whistleblower protection.

+Fiscal 2014 Report Details

-<Fiscal 2013 Report Details> 1 ethics issue reported
+- 4 power harassment - 2 ethics issue reported